Shiitake & Cremini Cheese Pasta

 - Add garlic and cook for 30 seconds until fragrant.

 - Reduce heat to medium-low.
-Add thyme, oregano and smoked paprika, stirring to coat the mushrooms.
+Stir in thyme and oregano to coat the mushrooms.

-- Pour in vegetable broth and simmer for 2 minutes.
+- Pour in vegetable broth and simmer for 2 minutes to deglaze the pan.

-- Add cottage cheese and cream cheese, stirring until smooth and creamy.
+- Add cottage cheese and cream cheese, stirring gently until smooth and creamy.

-- Add drained pasta and toss to coat.
-Add reserved pasta water a tablespoon at a time if sauce is too thick.
+- Add drained pasta and toss to coat, loosening with reserved pasta water as needed for a silky sauce.

-- Remove from heat and stir in half the Pecorino or Parmesan.
+- Remove from heat and stir in half the Pecorino.

 - Serve immediately, topped with remaining cheese, fresh parsley and black pepper.